ACRP Flagship Projects

 3) Conflict Transformation and Reconciliation

-Quite a few intra-national and regional conflicts are being witnessed in Asia-Pacific region.
+Quite a few intra-national and regional conflicts are being witnessed in the Asia-Pacific region.
 ACRP is so proud that Religions for Peace Thailand and Religions for Peace Philippines have already committed to and brought about positive outcomes of their programs carried out in their respective countries for conflict transformation and reconciliation in response to the ACRP Strategic Action Plan, which was adopted in 2015.

 For the former, the Korean Council of Religionists (KCR) and the Korean Conference of Religions for Peace (KCRP) are being engaged in informal consultations from time to time.
 And for the latter, Religions for Peace Bangladesh and Religions for Peace Myanmar in consultation with the secretariat in Tokyo are exploring a proper opportunity in building a platform for the bilateral dialogue.